carlosavieira/self-study/programming/Haskell/99 problems/Problems.md

 In a completely balanced binary tree, the following property holds for every node: The number of nodes in its left subtree and the number of nodes in its right subtree are almost equal, which means their difference is not greater than one.

 Write a function cbal-tree to construct completely balanced binary trees for a given number of nodes.
-The predicate should generate all solutions via backtracking.
+The predicate should generate all ``` via backtracking.
 Put the letter 'x' as information into all nodes of the tree.

 Example: